Ahmadk-g/chronicle-api/README.md

 The development of the Chronicle API has been a rewarding journey, and I am deeply appreciative of the valuable resources, support, and inspiration that have played a crucial role in bringing this project to life.

-### Inspiration
-The Chronicle API project draws inspiration from the following sources:

-- **Code Institute's "Django Rest Framework" Walkthrough Project:**
-This resource provided a crucial foundation for building the API.
-It helped me understand the principles of building a RESTful API using Django Rest Framework (DRF), including serialization, authentication, and endpoints.
-The walkthrough was key in setting up the core structure of the API and understanding best practices for backend development.
-It provided the essential features such as user profiles, posts, comments, likes, and followers.

-- **Code Institute's "Moments" Walkthrough Project:** While this was primarily used as a reference for the front-end, the concepts and structure from Moments also inspired some of the API endpoints and how data is managed and structured for the Chronicle API.

 ### Project Guidance